danielledc/peoplewebapp/README.md

 4. Click Magazine or go here directly: http://www.people.com/people/static/digitalmagazine/index.html

-About the Web App

-My role on this project was as lead developer, developing the html, javascript, and css for both the library and content viewer page, with some code contributed by other developers on my team.
-All code contributed by other developers on team are noted in the source.

 RELEVANT FILES

-index.html - library page
+index.html - library page, displays all magazine issues a subscriber is entitled to read

-content.html - content viewer page
+content.html - content viewer page for reading an issue

 A full description of the functionality of each page is below